Davide-sd/sympy-plot-backends/doc/source/overview.rst

 * `sympy.plotting` exposed the ``nb_of_points_*`` keyword arguments.
 These have
   been replaced with ``n`` or ``n1, n2``.

+* `sympy.plotting` exposed the ``TextBackend`` class to create very basic plots on a terminal window.
+This module removed it.

   The following example compares how to customize a plot created with `sympy.plotting` and one created with this module.